Start with HAPHousing's HCEC

 Sometimes, HCEC can provide limited, short-term financial assistance for very low-income families and individuals who are homeless or very close to being homelessness.
 Eligibility depends on your income, situation, where you live and other factors.
 Requirements vary by program funding sources; funds are not always available, including those for the program known as RAFT (Residential Assistance for Families in Transition).

-If you would like to meet with one of our counselors, walk-in hours are from 9:00 am-11:30 am Monday through Thursday at our office located at 322 Main Street, Springfield, MA.
+If you would like to meet with one of our counselors, walk-in hours are Monday through Wednesday from 9:00 am - 12:00 noon at our office located at 322 Main Street, Springfield, MA.

 Accessing Emergency Shelter and the HomeBASE Program